 Interested in starting your own initiative?

 The Shepherd Program coordinates student leadership with faculty, staff, and community partner expertise.
 Most of our co-curricular, as well as a number of our curricular, offerings began thanks to student energy and effort.
-Shepherd students interested in developing new community-based service or learning opportunities in Lexington or beyond should contact the Shepherd Program Director Howard Pickett.
+Shepherd students interested in developing new community-based service or learning opportunities in Lexington or beyond should contact a Shepherd Staff member.
+All new initiatives require a staff member to submit a new project form for approval.